zaccharles/lambda-native/example/README.md

 ```
 This occurs when the `bootstrap` file isn't executable.
 Usually this will happen if you copied the file over the internet (especially to a Windows machine) before zipping it.

-The easiest thing to do is create the .zip file straight away after building.
+Running `chmod +x bootstrap` will fix this, but the easiest thing to do is to create the .zip file straight away after building.
 If you followed by EC2/Ubuntu instructions above, you can do the following in the example directory:
 ```bash
 > sudo apt install zip -y
 > zip package.zip bootstrap